elysium-suite/aeacus/docs/checks.md

 ```

 > This check uses the windows API to check the service current status and the windows registry for the startuptype

-> todo: allow SID input or auto-translation for system account names that can change (Guest, Administrator)
+> Todo: allow SID input or auto-translation for system account names that can change (Guest, Administrator)

 **PasswordChanged**: pass if user password has changed after the specified date